akostrik/CPP_module_42/01/README.md

 - Using the assign function

 # Reference vs pointer (ex03)
+Pointers and references present some small differences that make them less or more appropriate depending on the use and the lifecycle of the object used.

+HumanA can have a reference or a pointer to the Weapon.
+Ideally, it should be implemented as a reference, since the Weapon exists from creation until destruction, and never changes (here HumanA has `Weapon& weaponREF` attribut).

+HumanB must have a pointer to a Weapon since the field is not set at creation time, and the weapon can be NULL (here HumanB has `Weapon* weaponPTR` attribut).

+In the both cases we can change the type of the weapon.

 ## Reference
 If something should always exist and never change, use a references